Confused about how to select the right kitchen chimney for your modern kitchen? This buyer’s guide will help you with your purchase decision.

 Chimneys with 60 cm width are ideal for small cooktops.
 If the kitchen cooktop has two burners and is about 2 feet in width, then a kitchen chimney with 60 cm width will be appropriate.

-Chimneys with 90 cm width are best suited for cooktops which have more than three or more burners and are more than 2 feet in width.
+Chimneys with 90 cm width are most suitable for cooktops which have more than three or more burners and are more than 2 feet in width.

-Another very important thing which should be remembered before installing a kitchen chimney is the distance between the chimney and the stove top.
+Another very important thing to remember before installing a kitchen chimney is the distance between the chimney and the stovetop.

-The distance between the stove top and the kitchen chimney should be somewhere in between 26 to 30 inches.
+The distance between the stovetop and the kitchen chimney should be somewhere between 26 to 30 inches.

-Hence, special care should be taken to install the kitchen chimney at an appropriate height from the cook top.
+Hence, take special care to install the kitchen chimney at an appropriate height from the cooktop.

 Regular cleaning of the kitchen chimney keeps it free of oil, grease and any kind of foul smell.

-Cleaning your kitchen chimney is not all that difficult.
-However, you have to ensure that you devote some amount of time towards your kitchen chimney cleaning at regular intervals.
+Care and maintenance of kitchen chimneys are not all that difficult.
+However, you have to ensure that you devote some amount of time to your kitchen chimney cleaning at regular intervals.

-Most of the recent models of kitchen chimneys have detachable filters or are equipped with the auto clean function.
+Most of the recent models of kitchen chimneys have detachable filters or feature an auto-clean function.
 Hence cleaning them is quite simple.